 - The student is receiving a free appropriate public education (FAPE) or is a parentally-placed private school student receiving special education or related services that meet state standards under a service plan (34 CFR 300.452--300.462).

 - Not IDEA-Eligible: A non-IDEA-eligible student would include:

-- A student who is not receiving special education and related services, as specified in the IEP
+- A student with a disability who is not receiving special education and related services, as specified in the IEP.

-- A student who has received a high school diploma but is still receiving services
+- A student with a disability who has received a high school diploma but is still receiving services.

 - IDEA Eligibility for Choice Students: Students must have been IDEA eligible prior to attending a choice school to be reported by choice schools.
 Even if the students have a 504, if they have never had IDEA eligibility, they cannot be reported.
 If the student was covered, enter the appropriate information regarding the disability.
 If the student was not, remove the disability submission.
 No choice school students are IDEA eligible unless previously considered so in a public school, so choice schools cannot take accountability for Oct.
 1 counts.
 If PPP choice students receive special education services in a public school, then the public school claims them for Oct.
 1 and receives credit for that child count.
 If the student is